Anti-Japanese sentiment in the United States: Since World War II

+The 1982 killing of Vincent Chin, a Chinese American man who was mistaken for Japanese, became a flashpoint for Asian-American civil rights activism.

 In the 1970s and 1980s, the waning fortunes of heavy industry in the United States prompted layoffs and hiring slowdowns just as counterpart businesses in Japan were making major inroads into U.S. markets.
 Nowhere was this more visible than in the automobile industry, where the then-lethargic Big Three automobile manufacturers (General Motors, Ford, and Chrysler) watched as their former customers bought Japanese imports from Honda, Toyota and Nissan, a consequence of the 1973 oil crisis.
 The anti-Japanese sentiment manifested itself in occasional public destruction of Japanese cars, and in the 1982 murder of Vincent Chin, a Chinese American beaten to death when he was mistaken to be Japanese.
+Chin's murder and the light sentences given to his killers became major turning points in Asian-American civil rights activism and a rallying cry for increased hate crime legislation.
 In 1987, after the Toshiba–Kongsberg scandal a group of Republican US congressmen smashed Toshiba products on Capitol Hill.
 Pictures of the event were replayed hundreds of times on Japanese television.

 Other highly symbolic deals—including the sale of famous American commercial and cultural symbols such as Columbia Records, Columbia Pictures, and the Rockefeller Center building to Japanese firms—further fanned anti-Japanese sentiment.
 When the Seattle Mariners were being sold to Nintendo of America, 71 percent of Americans opposed the sale of an American baseball team to a Japanese corporation.